 This wonderful city that spans over 2000 years is full of hidden surprises.
 Set in the midst of one of England's most attractive counties, it is surrounded by pretty villages and rolling countryside.

-In Leicester itself you could visit the National Space City, explore the Museum and Art Gallery, appreciate the tranquillity at Abbey Park, enjoy some retail therapy in the plentiful and exciting shops and stores or visit the final resting place of King Richard the Third in Leicester Cathedral.
-His remains were discovered in a car park in 2012 by a team of archaeologists and made headline news.
-Step back in time in the nearby enchanting Charnwood Forest which covers 170 square kilometres or visit some of the quaint market towns that are within easy reach.
+An interesting visit is to the final resting place of King Richard the Third in Leicester Cathedral whose remains were discovered in a car park in 2012 by a team of archaeologists and made headline news.
+The cathedral’s roots can be traced back to the 12th century and has played a central role in the history and cultural heritage of Leicester.
+Take a stroll in the nearby enchanting Charnwood Forest which covers many miles or visit some of the quaint market towns that are within easy reach.

 Leicester offers a blend of modern opportunities and rich historical charm and the city’s multicultural ethos creates a vibrant and diverse community which is reflected in the array of cuisines and festivals.
 The city boasts a strong jobs market with plenty of opportunities within various sectors.
 With its friendly atmosphere, affordable living costs and a good balance between urban activities and natural beauty, Leicester is a great place to build a career and to call home.

 Looking for a new Job or Career in Leicester?
 We are hosting a careers fair on Wednesday 20th September.
 Find out more here!